edsml-mh1123/ipcc-author-guidance/episodes/researchdatam.md

 Key characteristics of **Research Code**

 - Custom and Domain-Specific: It is typically tailored to address the unique needs of a particular research task or domain (e.g., bioinformatics, physics simulations, social sciences).
-- Prototyping and Experimentation: Research code is often experimental, evolving during the research process as the researcher tests and refines ideas.
+- Prototyping and Experimentation: Often experimental, evolving during the research process as the researcher tests and refines ideas.
 This could be in the form of scripts for data collection, analysis, or visualization.
-- Rapid Development: Researchers often write code quickly and iteratively to meet the immediate demands of their experiments. and shared via Open-source platforms like GitHub, GitLab.
 - Reproducible: In many cases, research code is shared openly to promote reproducibility and transparency.
-Open-source platforms like Jupyter Lab, Reproducible: In many cases, research code is shared openly to promote reproducibility and transparency.
 Open-source platforms like GitHub, GitLab, and Bitbucket are commonly used for sharing and collaborating on research code.
 Scripts my be expresssed as Jupyter Notebooks and re-executed in Jupyter platforms like Jupyter Lab, Jupyter Hub or Binder.

 Key characteristics of **Research Sofware**

-- Comprehensive and integrated, supporting tasks like data management, analysis, and visualization, often with a user-friendly interface.
+- Comprehensive and integrated: supporting tasks like data management, analysis, and visualization, often with a user-friendly interface.
+For instance, tools like SPSS, MS Excel, or Tableau.
-- Production-ready, stable, and maintainable, featuring error handling and documentation.
+- Production-ready: stable, and maintainable, featuring error handling and documentation.
 It can be domain-specific (e.g., statistical tools, simulation platforms) or general-purpose (e.g., text editors, database systems) and is widely used in research.
-- Collaboration and sharing, such as through platforms like LaTeX or tools like SPSS, MS Excel, or Tableau for data analysis.

 ::::::::::::::::::::::::::::::::::::::::::::::::